‘Forsaken ~ Loggerhead Shrike & Skink’ copyright Susan A. Walton, S. A. Walton Studio, Hudson, Florida.

 Description: Loggerhead Shrike (), five-lined skink () , and a venerable, very thorny honey locust tree () with wild grapevines () growing up the trunk.

 When I was a child, and not yet old enough to wander the fields and woods alone, my experience with wildlife was limited to chance birds and butterflies passing through, and some rather creepy companions around the little shack and nearby creek, such as mud daubers, paper wasps, wolf spiders, daddy long legs, fence lizards, toads, tree frogs, wood frogs, crawdads, and garter snakes.
-One of the creatures that was almost always within my narrow little world were the elusive and glossy Five-Lined Skinks with their beautiful, bright blue tails.
+One of the creatures that was almost always within my narrow little world were the elusive and glossy Five-Lined Skinks which, when young, sport beautiful, bright blue tails.

 These lizards were hard to ignore, being so elegantly dressed in fine scales that shimmered in the light.
 I spent a great deal of time trying to catch them, until I was quite skilled at finding their hiding places.
 I am sure they didn’t appreciate all the little Lego houses I built for them, either, for as bright and fanciful as these structures were, they were essentially cells, within which they were stuck as prisoners until something else distracted me.

 When I was older and had to go to school all day, I began to see things more from their perspective, for as bright and fanciful as the school was with all the decorated bulletin boards, posters, and garish primary colors, it too was a kind of prison, a dull place to store children when their minds were longing to explore a larger and more intricate world.
-I couldn’t wait for the bell to ring at day’s end, so I understand full well why the skinks hightailed it out of my custom built castles when I opened the door.
+I couldn’t wait for the bell to ring at day’s end, so I understand full well why the skinks hightailed it out of my custom built Lego castles as soon as the opportunity arose.

-As an adult now, I can sympathize with the countless skinks that had to endure my thoughtless meddling in their affairs.
+Older now, I can sympathize with the many skinks that had to endure my thoughtless meddling in their affairs.
 I wasted their time when they had important work to do, such as guarding their eggs, and catching and consuming lots of insects that otherwise would have pestered us.
-In an effort to make up for bothering them, I would catch them insects or offer them tiny bits of meat before setting them loose.
+In an effort to make up for bothering them, I would catch them insects or offer them tiny bits of meat before setting them loose, but that’s really no compensation.

-I very much appreciate what I learned from and about these very beneficial animals - and about myself, in those days.
+I very much appreciate what I learned from and about these very beneficial animals then - and about myself.

-Sometimes art is just an artist’s -well, my way, of formulating prayer to my Maker when things are otherwise difficult to express, when I don’t know what to ask, and am looking for answers to human problems like pain, grief, betrayal, and despair, or on really great days when things are going well and inspiration is everywhere, art can be a thankful visual prayer for an artist simply and sincerely expressing thanks and joy.
+Sometimes art is just my way of formulating a prayer to my Maker when things are otherwise difficult to express, when I don’t know what to ask, and am looking for answers to human problems like pain, grief, betrayal, and despair.
+On other days, when things are going well and inspiration is everywhere, art can be a joyful, visual prayer simply and sincerely expressing thanks to a much greater artist.
+I wanted this piece to convey an initial sense of despair, but was looking for a way to eventually direct the eye to hope.

 #Shrike #Loggerhead #Locust #HoneyLocust